What Is An S-Corp?

 What Are The Requirements for Being An S-Corp?

 As I had mentioned a few times already, the one very clear rule is that the business owner of an S-Corp needs to be on payroll–as in they are now an employee and the owner of their company–and they need to be receiving a “reasonable” salary.
 The reason you’ll need outsourced services is because as an S-Corp, your finances need to be maintained accurately and using a software.
-If you’re doing your own bookkeeping, I highly advise against softwares (watch my YouTube video about that here), but as an S-Corp it’s absolutely a requirement to have a CPA handling your finances.
+If you’re doing your own bookkeeping, I highly advise against softwares (read more on that here), but as an S-Corp it’s absolutely a requirement to have a CPA handling your finances.
 During tax time, you’ll have to provide a balance sheet–and that’s pretty hard to do with a spreadsheet.
 Not to mention, again, if you’re not ready to commit to the cost of monthly outsourced accounting, don’t become an S-Corp.
 When tax season rolls around, you’ll also need a CPA to file your taxes for you.
 This is because your taxes automatically become more complex.
 They are no longer filed together with your personal tax return, but rather on an entirely different tax return called an 1120S.
 Because of the complexities, the one thing that’s required for an S-Corp is hiring a CPA for monthly services and for tax prep.

 What Are The Tax Benefits For Becoming An S-Corp?